marco-wilhelm/marco-wilhelm.github.io/index.md

 0. The paper **An Interactive Modelling Environment for Designing Warehouse Layouts Based on ASP** co-authored with _Andre Thevapalan, Gabriele Kern-Isberner, Pascal Kaiser, and Moritz Roidl_ has been accepted as a poster paper at the 36th International FLAIRS Conference (FLAIRS 2023).
-0. The paper **Activation-Based Conditional Inference** co-authored with _Diana Howey, Gabriele Kern-Isberner, Kai Sauerwald, and Christoph Beierle_ has been accepted for publication in the Journal of Applied Logics (Special Issue on Formal and Cognitive Reasoning).
-0. The paper **Towards Finding Optimal Solutions for Constrained Warehouse Layouts Using Answer Set Programming** co-authored with
-   _Pascal Kaiser, Andre Thevapalan, Moritz Roidl, and Gabriele Kern-Isberner_ has been accepted at the 4th Conference on Production Systems and Logistics (CPSL 2023).

 ## Research Interests